veondigital/skeletor/README.md

 =====

 An Erlanhg Rebar Template to bootstrap HTTP and XMPP based Applications.
-It consists in an Application Core, an HTTP Handler, an XMPP handler and a Redis connectivity module.
+It consists in an Application Core, an HTTP Handler, an XMPP handler, a prometheus metric collector and also a Redis connectivity module.

 ![Skeletor](https://gitlab.knoopje.com/communications/skeletor/raw/development/skeletor.jpg)